 Should you try it?

 - It’s the most popular live streaming tool.
-While similar tools such as Twitter Periscope, Snapchat, and Google Live Hangouts also offer live streaming capabilities, Facebook Live is by far the most popular and frequently used application offering live streaming.
+While similar tools such as Twitter Periscope, Snapchat, and Google Live Hangouts also offer live streaming capabilities, Facebook Live is by far the most popular and frequently used application by businesses offering live streaming.

 - All it costs is a little bit of your time.
 Compared to professional video, this takes far less time and is free – and who doesn’t like free?